Introduction (Please read before asking questions)

 GB wins tiebreakers over NO & LAR.
 They win the tiebreaker vs SEA if SEA loses to an NFC team (week 18).
 They have conference record over ATL, but a head-to-head loss.
 Thus, our paths involve either forcing a 3-way tie with ATL to get past that head-to-head (options 2 & 4), or just clinching a spot on record alone (options 1, 3, and 5).

-CHICHI - 2 options
+CHI - 2 options

 Option 1: